Last edit: June 7, 2016

 published by Springer-Verlag Berlin Heidelberg New York in February 2007

 It develops the foundations and applications of the finite element method in structural analysis in a language which is familiar to structural engineers.

 It provides a new foundation for the finite element method that enables structural engineers to address key questions that arise in computer modeling of structures with finite elements.

 It uncovers the structural mechanics behind the finite element method.
 It explores and explains issues such as:

-Why finite element results are 'wrong'.
+Why finite element results are only an approximation.